Structures in compressible magnetoconvection and the nature of umbral dots: Numerical model

+We non-dimensionalize all variables by choosing the following basic scales.
 The scale of the length, $l_{\rm scl}$, is the depth of the computational domain.
-For the density, gas pressure and temperature, their respective values at the top boundary are chosen as the basic scales, i.e., $\rho_{\rm scl}$, $p_{\rm scl}$ and $T_{\rm scl}$.
+For the density, gas pressure, and temperature, their respective values at the top boundary are chosen as the basic scales, i.e., $\rho_{\rm scl}$, $p_{\rm scl}$, and $T_{\rm scl}$.
 The scales for the rest of the quantities can be deduced according to dimensional analysis.
 For instance, the scale of velocity and time are

 respectively.
 (Note that $\varv_{\rm scl}$ is the isothermal sound speed at the top.)
-In the case of magnetic field strength, an extra factor of $2\pi^{1/2}$ is introduced in the unit in order to give it a more physical meaning (of thermal equipartition field strength at the top): $B_{\rm scl}=2\pi^{1/2} p_{\rm scl}^{1/2}$.
+In the case of magnetic field strength, a different definition is used in order to give it a more physical meaning (of thermal equipartition field strength at the top of the convective layer): $B_{\rm scl}=2\pi^{1/2} p_{\ast}^{1/2}$, $p_\ast$ is the pressure at the top of the convection zone.

 Of particular importance is the scale of the input energy flux,